 Typically these houses are painted white with blue or yellow borders which decorate the windows too.
 These homes generally have walls with thicknesses in excess of 60cm, with many boasting a fireplace fit for a country manor.

-Currently there are a number of upscale developments taking form along the Alentejo Coast, with the major players and investors concentrating between Troia and Carvalhal.
+Currently there are a number of upscale developments taking form along the Alentejo Coast, with the major players and investors concentrating between in Comporta Troia and Melides.

 These developments are currently seeing hundreds of millions of Euro’s being invested, which is probably the reason why many professionals in the industry are forecasting triple digit price increases over the next ten years.